 Generally 15-30 minutes.
 Though they can tend to get a little longer if you ask a particular question that is rather nasty or there’s a concept that you’re really struggling with.
 If the night is really busy, we will be more strict to keeping to the 30 minutes and leave you to play around with what wisdom we dispense.

 Exam reviews are offered for MATH 124, 125, and 126.
-These exam reviews are led by 2 tutors from the CLUE math team with problems that they think are worth going over.
-This doesn’t mean they will appear on a test, just that the problem is interesting in terms of the concepts that it goes over, and it’s those concepts that we would like for you to understand.
-We don't have access to anything that you're covering in your courses, and so we base the problems we go over on what we see when students come in for Drop-In tutoring and what we see on the Math Department’s Exam Archive.
+These exam reviews are led by 2 tutors from the CLUE math team with problems from main course topics.
+This doesn’t guarantee they will appear on a test, just that it is an important concept that we would like for you to understand.
+We do not have access to the exam, so we base the problems we go over on what we see when students come in for Drop-In tutoring and what we see on the Math Department’s Exam Archive.

 Typically we hold 3 exam reviews per quarter.
 1 for each midterm, and then 1 for the final.
-The midterm reviews last ~90 minutes, but our tutors are more than happy to stay and ask any burning questions you may have.
+The midterm reviews last ~90 minutes, but our tutors are more than happy to stay after for 15 minutes to answer any questions you have.
 An email is sent to any student in the relevant course regarding information about the exam review.

 We can help with the following subjects and courses: